-There are many types of Scrum Teams involved in our multiteam Patterns.
-The most important are 'Production Teams', those teams whose Results are the ones Product Champions want for their Stakeholders, which we typically call Products.
+There are many types of Scrum Teams involved in our multi-team Patterns.
+The most important are 'Production Teams', those teams whose Deliverable Results are (at least part of) the Deliverable Results that Product Champions want for their Stakeholders, which we typically call Products.

-In addition to Production Teams, we will discuss Management Teams, Leadership Teams, Scrum Master Teams, and so on; Teams whose Results are something besides Products.
+In addition to Production Teams, we will discuss Flow Mgmt Teams, Leadership Teams, Scrum Master Teams, and so on; Teams whose Results are something besides Deliverable Products.
 Whenever you see the word 'Team' in this handbook, it will be a Scrum Team (which could consist of a single person), unless explicitly stated otherwise.